 - Perform a cost analysis – Make sure you know how much the migration will initially cost you, and what your return on investment will be.

-Whether you’re happy about it or not, your ISDN migration has to happen.
-Which is why it’s critical you get the ball moving as soon as possible.
+Your ISDN migration has to happen, which is why it’s critical you get the ball moving as soon as possible.
 Leaving it to the last minute could have a disastrous impact on your business operations.